 Our guide, a friend and contact from long ago, is our guardian angel who watches us closely, adjusts the pace, reaches a hand when needed and asks us about our altitude symptoms.
 We’re lucky we have few, part due to taking time in Leh and going slow on this trek.
 When we reach Hanumala-la, the highest pass (15,200 ft) on day 3, we feel triumphant and grateful at the same time.
 I’m older and slower but not less capable!
 On the downhill I think of all the people in my life who’ve been instrumental in getting me to this place on the roof of the world.
 I’m without worry as Karma is constantly anticipating and taking care of my needs.

 We walk, but the place to go is arbitrary.
-We relax to the sounds of the water rushing by our camp; we widen our horizon as the clouds drift by in a brilliant blue sky resting briefly on the tops of the tallest mountains in the world surrounding us.
+We relax to the sounds of the water rushing by our camp.
+We widen our horizon as the clouds drift in a brilliant blue sky resting briefly on the tops of the tallest mountains in the world.

 Every so often clarity about issues back home rises to the surface and we know that this life of doing nothing, going nowhere is doing its deep transformative work.
 Step, breathe, step, another switchback up; step, focus, step, another downturn on the path.
 With our hiking poles we become four-legged creatures who, like our pack animals sway our way to the next stop, the next moment of ‘doing nothing’.

 I came to Ladakh to see how things have changed after 14 years; how I have changed.
 The expected changes are here: more cars in the capital of Leh; the poplar trees are taller; more houses, guests houses and hotels fill this valley that sits at an altitude of 11,200 ft, surrounded by the tallest snow capped peaks of The Himalayas.
 Progress you’d think.
 The amount of small businesses selling the same ware, catering to tourists is astounding.
 How can anyone make a living?